icann/rfc-annotations/README.md

 how each RFC is updated by others.
 The primary intended audiences of this tool and the associated annotations are security researchers, DNS software developers, and DNS protocol developers.
+You can see the output of the tool for the DNS RFCs [here] (https://rfc-annotations.research.icann.org/).

 Although the automatically generated annotations will be useful to the intended audiences, the expected value of the tool will be incorporating annotations from individuals.